abdullahzen/game-programming-docs/docs/project/sprints_dates.md

 | Sprint 3 | Oct.
 3 | Oct.
 28 | Build #1 |
 | Sprint 4 | Oct.
 31 | Nov.
 13 | TCR Checklist + Build #2 |
 | Sprint 5 | Nov.
 14 | Dec.
 6  | Build #3 |

+Final PPT Presentation Due on December 4th (submit it via omnivox (Lea) dropbox) should contain:
+* What you ended up implementing in your game
+* Pain points encountered throughout your project and how did you overcome it
+* Biggest challenege of the project
+* A brief description of implemented game mechanics
+* Motive and storyline of your game (mention if you had to change what you planned in GDD)